Starburst Admin - get started #

 using the RPM or

 - Update the coordinator and worker nodes configuration files, including catalog properties files for data source configuration

 - Service management of the cluster and on all nodes (start/stop/restart/status)

 - Collection of logs and Java thread dumps

 - Support for adding custom binary files, such as custom connectors or UDF

 - Support for adding custom configuration files

-Deep knowledge of Ansible is not expected for usage, but familiarity with Ansible is required.
-It is assumed that you have Ansible installed, and are familiar with running Ansible playbooks.
+Deep knowledge of Ansible is not expected for usage, but familiarity with Ansible and Ansible playbooks is required.

 Requirements for the control node #